Why Department Head Charts Are Particularly Important

 - Closure rates that are consistent with on-time issue closure.

 Average Days to Close Issues by Risk Level

-What is an average days to close issues chart?
-Average days to close issues represents your response time for fixing issues from the time they are reported, until the time they are closed.
+What is an average day-to-close issues chart?
+Average days to close issues represent your response time for fixing issues from the time they are reported, until the time they are closed.

 - Average number of days to close issues from report date to closure date;